Yelyzaveta Yasko

-Yelyzaveta Olexiyivna Yasko (Єлизавета Олексіївна Ясько; born 17 October 1990), also known as Lisa Yasko, is a Ukrainian politician, cultural affairs expert and film producer.
+Yelyzaveta Oleksiyivna Yasko (Єлизавета Олексіївна Ясько; born 17 October 1990), also known as Lisa Yasko, is a Ukrainian politician, cultural affairs expert and film producer.

 Yasko is a member of the Ukrainian Parliament of the 9th convocation elected in the 2019 Ukrainian parliamentary election and a member of the Committee on Foreign Policy and Inter-Parliamentary Cooperation.
 She is the head of inter-parliamentary cooperation, bilateral and multilateral relationships.

 Yasko was the Head of the Ukrainian delegation to the Parliamentary Assembly of the Council of Europe from September 2019 until January 2020.

 Yasko is also a producer of the documentary film "Crimea: Russia's Dark Secret". and a founder of the initiative "Yellow Blue Strategy".

 Early life, education and career

 Yasko was born in Kyiv in 1990.

 She holds a Bachelor's and master's degrees with distinction in Political science from Taras Shevchenko National University of Kyiv.
 During 2013–2014, she underwent an exchange program at Lomonosov Moscow State University.

 Yasko was the first Ukrainian who graduated from Blavatnik School of Government, University of Oxford, holding a master's degree in Public Policy.

 While studying, she was a president of Oxford University Ukrainian Society (2016–2017).

 From 2011 to 2012, Yasko was an intern at the Parliament of Ukraine, working for the Committee of Culture and at the European Centre for Informational Support.
 During 2013–2016, she consulted various NGOs and politicians on cultural policy reforms.

 From 2014 to 2016, Yasko was a project manager at a PR & GR agency CFC Consulting, Ukraine Crisis Media Center and at the Stratcom team at the Presidential Administration of Ukraine.
 She coordinated a number of events, including the music commemorative campaign "Witness", devoted to the 75th Anniversary of the Babi Yar tragedy, which won the first Cannes Lion Award in the history of Ukraine.
 Another project was the Ukrainian campaign for the 2016 Netherlands referendum on the EU Association Agreement with Ukraine called "Hop Nederland Hop".
 She also was the executive officer for the multimedia project "UN Hundred," presented on behalf of Ukrainian delegation to the United Nations at its General Assembly sessions in 2014 and 2015.

 Yasko also worked at the Department for Digital, Culture, Media and Sport (UK, 2017).
 She conducted research and produced a policy recommendation on the improvement of access opportunities in arts education for disadvantaged communities in the UK.

 Following her return to Ukraine, Yasko founded an initiative "Yellow Blue Strategy," aimed to promote the development of cultural diplomacy, creative economy, creative education and public policy in Ukraine.
 Yellow Blue Strategy has also been organizing cultural events.
 In cooperation with Jamie Doran (Clover Films) Yasko worked on filming documentaries, such as "Crimea: Russia's Dark Secret" for Al Jazeera and a series of documentaries on the history of the Soviet KGB for European TV channels ZDF and Arte.

 In 2019, Yasko gave guest lectures at Ukrainian Catholic University.
 Her lectures included topics of Ukrainian cultural diplomacy and strategic communications.